Rob Ward for Ward 11

 Now more than ever, we need to practice responsible spending at City Hall.
 Just as a family does not go purchase luxury goods like cars, big screen TVs, and new furniture when times are tough, our city needs to be extremely diligent in cutting unnecessary spending to help aide Calgarians in our economic recovery.

 Calgarians say they are most concerned with infrastructure/roads, safety, and taxes.
 Our city council needs to focus on essential services like road maintenance, snow removal, police/fire/EMS, water services, waste removal, and other essential items.
-This is what matters to Calgarians – not vanity projects that do nothing to help to put money back in our pockets.
+This is what matters to Calgarians – not unnecessary projects that do nothing to help to put money back in our pockets.
 Rob believes we can offer better value for dollar in these essential services – and technology can be used to ensure maximum efficiency.

 Calgarians state that safety is one of their top concerns in 2020.
 Working collaboratively with the Calgary Police Service and the Calgary Fire Department to help engage local communities can result in a team effort that improves safety in our communities.
 When communities engage with these organizations, they learn how to better protect themselves, their homes, and their communities.
 Rob is committed to working with Calgary Police and our communities to ensure areas of concerns are reported and addressed.